Last Updated on

 - Objects which are out of reach for a crawling baby may come within reach of a baby in a walker, and this could be the cause of injury.

 - Your baby’s toes and fingers could be injured as the walker’s design may have folding parts or hinges.

 - A walker with wheels reduces your reaction time if it picks up speed and can lead to an accident.

 The natural process of rolling over, crawling, standing, and then walking teaches a baby how to balance himself.
-When you allow the baby to use a walker, walking on the toes can seem natural to a baby.
-This habit may continue even when the baby stops using the walker, and the baby will need to learn to balance himself, afresh.
+When you allow the baby to use a walker, the baby’s position causes him to lean forward from the hip.
+The child does not have to balance himself in a walker.
+Whether a baby tips to the side or forward, the walker will prevent him from falling.
+The baby will need to learn to balance himself, afresh.